openstudioproject/openstudio_docs/api_v1/workshop_get.rst

     data (top level) (list)
         workshop :sup:`1`

-1. The following data is provided for a workshop:
+1. The following data is provided for a workshop
 -------------------------------------------------

     Activities :sup:`3`